secretstartups/handbook/customer-success/tam/renewals/index.html.md

 ## Renewal Question

-The TAM will ask the initial renewal question, this should be a ['soft'](https://www.mbaskool.com/business-concepts/marketing-and-strategy-terms/7214-soft-fact-questions.html) question to see if there is any risk in the account and to provide time to mitigate any risk.
+The CSM will ask the initial renewal question, this should be a ['soft'](https://www.mbaskool.com/business-concepts/marketing-and-strategy-terms/7214-soft-fact-questions.html) question to see if there is any risk in the account and to provide time to mitigate any risk.

 ## Renewal Plan

-The action items created from the “Renewal Review” meeting should be incorporated into the TAM customer cadence meetings and into any pending QBRs.
+The action items created from the “Renewal Review” meeting should be incorporated into the CSM customer cadence meetings and into any pending QBRs.
 The actual renewal plan will be documented by the SAL or AE in Salesforce.

 ## Tracking Account Health and Risks